openbmc/docs/contributing.md

   `scp -p -P 29418 openbmc.gerrit:hooks/commit-msg ${gitdir}/hooks`

-To submit a change set, commit your changes, and push to the gerrit server, where 'gerrit' is the name of the remote added with the git remote add command:
+To submit a change set, commit your changes, and push to the gerrit server.
+Use 'gerrit' since it is the name of the remote added with the git remote add command and \<local branch\> is the branch where you made the changes:

-  `git push gerrit HEAD:refs/for/master`
+  `git push gerrit <local branch>:refs/for/master`

 Avoid references to non-public resources